Colonnade Gray: LRV, Undertones & More!

 Colonnade Gray lightened by 25% (and in morning east-facing light)

-What trim colour looks good with Colonnade Gray?
+What white trim colours look good with Colonnade Gray?

 Colonnade is pretty flexible.
 You can try it with almost ANY of my fave white paint colours, but my personal choice is BM White Dove (which is really my fave for MANY projects).
 It’s just a soft warm white – not too creamy, but not too stark either.

 And while these next photos are NOT my home, but rather my E-design clients.
 I wanted to quickly show you how Colonnade Gray looks with slightly warmer features and furnishings.

 And I apologize for the slightly smaller photo size.
-I do rely on my clients to send me their after photos and interiors are DARNED tough to shoot – she did pretty darned good!
+I do rely on my clients to send me their after photos and interiors are DARNED tough to shoot – she did pretty good!

-Above, see how well it partners up with subdued greige and grayed-out beige tones!
+Below, see how well Colonnade partners up with subdued greige and grayed-out beige tones (decor)!

 Not sure if Colonnade Gray is the colour for you?
 I’VE GOT MORE!

 SHERWIN WILLIAMS REPOSE GRAY